SiyiP/med-linked-blog-starter-md/Hematology Oncology (block 9)/-SFP Autoimmune Diseases I+II_Baker Frost.md

 	- autoimmune + multi system, vast array of autoantibodies, typical manifestations but very unpredictable and variable in behavior. acute or insidious as well, virutally involves every organ in body
 	- note - we have clinical criteria and immunologic criteria ... we need both for the full picture
 		- prototypical: young woman with butterfly rash - reddish area on cheeks + nose. fever , pain **in joints *without* deformity.** - difference from RA... and pleuritic chest pain   + photosensitivity with the rash. also **positive ANA test but just bc it's poz doesn't mean its necessarily lupus**
-		- MARKER: we can follow the complement cascade too = C3 + 4 is low bc it's activated and being deposited in the organs if we have an active flare-up
+		- MARKER: ==we can follow the complement cascade too to check for FLAREUPs = C3 + 4 is low bc it's activated and being deposited in the organs if we have an active flare-up==
+	- **seizures = the most frequent neurologic abnormalities in SLE, might have a cns vasculitis, microthrombi, small vessle vasculopathy, metabolic encephalopathy etc.**
+	- skin abnormalities of rashes - **common manifestations of immune complex dz, uv light inducing widespread breaks in DNA, so release of this is a starting point of making immune complexes form, but they're dysfunctional or not able to act up right, staying deposited in the joints.**
+	- lupus nephritis = one of the highest concerns about this with protein creatinine + prot
 2. ==Rheumatoid arthritis==
-	- RA = anti-CCP(more specific), rheumatoid factor
+	- RA = ==anti-CCP(more specific)==, rheumatoid factor
 	- joint fixed deformities; also can develop **subcutaneous nodules on the forearm, which might improve** ; nonsuppurative proliferative synovitis / pannus leading to articular cartilage . bilateral + polyarticular too ):
 	- **we get inflammation in the synovium**
 	- systemic - other organs are involved, very common women > men. at any age